fbpx

 Traditional materials such as timber, plywood, and steel each have their own set of challenges when it comes to safety.
 Timber and plywood can splinter or degrade over time, posing risks to workers, while steel is heavy and often requires the use of machinery to handle, increasing the chances of accidents.

-In contrast, plastic formwork offers a safer, more reliable alternative, helping to mitigate risks and improve safety on construction sites.
+In contrast, plastic formwork offers a safer, more reliable alternative, helping to mitigate risks and improve safety on construction site

 Key Safety Advantages of Plastic Formwork